Drugs and Alcohol

 Both drugs and alcohol can lead to dangerous and life-threatening addictions.
 If you or a friend is experiencing problems with drugs or alcohol, get help now.
 Contact your local Safe Place program or speak to someone you trust.

-Check out these websites for more information about drugs & alcohol:
+Websites to Visit Check out these websites for more information about drugs & alcohol: